Search

 The competition has made its return with special thanks to Niall Shanahan, a teacher at Knockea National School, who has spear-headed the return of the competition.

-It would be great for all the schools in Limerick to take on the initiative of maybe approaching their local GAA club and them to try and get other schools in the local area involved and take part in a cross country meet," he said.
+"It would be great for other schools in Limerick to take on the initiative of maybe approaching their local GAA club and then coming together with other schools in their local area to take part in a cross country meet," he said.

 To continue reading this article,